yabesh12/Task-Manager-Client/README.md

 ### Key Features

 1. **Task Management:**

    - View a List of Tasks
    - Add New Task
    - Edit Existing Task
    - Delete Task
    - Mark Tasks as Complete or Incomplete
+   - If the task' current date is beyond the due date, Task will be marked as 'OVERDUE'

 ### Additional Features